We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Some customers find this uncomfortable or unfamiliar, but it serves a functional purpose.
 It prevents the pan from rotating when you are pouring, which can be a problem with round handles.

-All-Clad’s stainless steel cookware (D3, D5, Copper Core, and FusionTec) has matching stainless steel lids.
+All-Clad’s stainless steel cookware (D3, D5, Copper Core) has matching stainless steel lids.
 Its non-stick collections (HA1 and Essentials) feature tempered glass lids.

 Hestan’s ProBond collection features the traditional polished stainless steel cookware aesthetic.